-Tim: You’ve never seen him chug a beer have you? [laughs]
+Tim: You’ve never seen him chug a beer, have you? [laughs]

 I think his best quality, and it's a little unusual for me to have a brewer who’s a boss, that could work both ways, but Tom understands that issue very well.
-He understand all the things that I'm dealing with on a day to day basis — and then some.
+He understands all the things that I'm dealing with on a day to day basis — and then some.
 His other strong points are his understanding of the physical plant (how pumps work, how pressures work) and his creativity within the confines of what I think of Yards beer being, which is balanced and drinkable and not necessarily flavor of the month or trying to throw 27 ingredients in the beer.
 That's not to either of our tastes.